 Requirements to homeschool in Idaho.
 Idaho homeschooling laws.
 Ways to homeschool legally within Idaho homeschooling laws.

-This is not intended to be legal advice and is distributed for information purposes only.
-Confirm these laws on the State of Idaho DOE site’s page regarding homeschooling.
+*This is not intended to be legal advice and is distributed for information purposes only.
+Check for updates at the Idaho Department of Education website for Curriculum, Instruction, and Assessment for Home Schools.

 Compulsory attendance – the age of seven (7) years at the time of the commencement of school in his district, but not the age of sixteen (16) years.

 Homeschool education is directed solely by the parent/guardian:

 - No registration or sign up procedure is required.